 Baseball fun has spread to the rest of the state as well.
 Here are a few other ways to get in the spirit of the boys and girls of summer:

-• The Little League Baseball Pennsylvania State Tournament: July 20–27, 2014, in Skippack, PA (Chester County; Valley Forge Tourism & Convention Board)
+• The Little League Baseball Pennsylvania State Tournament: July 20–27, 2014, in Skippack, PA (Montgomery County; Valley Forge Tourism & Convention Board)

 Eight teams from eight districts across Pennsylvania compete, drawing 800–1,000 attendees each day to watch teams on the road to Williamsport.